Frequently asked questions about our charity

-- Most of UKSA’s nearly 10,000 primary beneficiaries were young people under age 25
+The majority of UKSA’s nearly 10,000 primary beneficiaries were young people under the age of 25.

-- Last year, 38% of the people who trained here did so with some finanical help from UKSA or our partners
+- 38% of the people who trained here did so with some financial help from UKSA or our partners and sponsors

 - 2,060 youth development beneficiaries completed courses